Elroy Pappot

 Elroy Pappot (born 20 April 1993) is a Dutch former professional footballer who played as an attacking midfielder.

-Club career
+Career

 Pappot made his Eredivisie debut against Roda coming on as an 85th-minute substitute for Édouard Duplan.
 On 28 April 2013, he scored the winning goal against PEC Zwolle.

 Personal life

 In September 2015 Pappot returned to former youth club SDO Bussum.